Bhaskar Oru Rascal: Plot

-Meanwhile, Aakash and Shivani plan to get their parents married, so they plan to spend time with their "new parents" - Shivani with Bhaskar and Aakash with Anu.
-Bhaskar shows interest in Anu, but she remains indifferent and tries to avoid him, even though she tried to understand his good nature.
+Meanwhile, Aakash and Shivani plan to get their parents married, so they spend time with their "new parents" - Shivani with Bhaskar and Aakash with Anu.
+Bhaskar shows interest in Anu, but she remains indifferent and tries to avoid him, even though she tries to understand his good nature.

-On Shivani's birthday, a small party is organized.
+On Shivani's birthday, a small party is organised.
 The only guests invited are Aakash and Bhaskar, but a third uninvited guest appears and introduces himself as Sanjay.
-It is here that Anu reveals that she still has an untold part of what happened to Sanjay on the day he was shot.
+Anu reveals she still has an untold part of what happened to Sanjay.
 He was sent to a nearby hospital, but the doctor plans to shift him to another hospital.
-Anu and her friend follow the ambulance but find that Sanjay was not admitted in the new hospital.
-He goes missing, and Anu discovers that Sanjay is an assassin and sharpshooter.
-He had been using her to gain access to a party and had killed her friend's father, who is a scientist and had stolen a research hard disk containing locations of plutonium mines in the country.
-Anu is shocked because Sanjay not only used her but also seduced her in bed.
-They ended up having sex, resulting in her getting pregnant.
+Anu and her friend follow the ambulance but find that Sanjay is missing, and Anu discovers that Sanjay is a killer and sharpshooter.
+He had been using her to gain access to a party, had assassinated her friend's father, who is a scientist and had stolen a research hard disk containing locations of plutonium mines locations in the country.
+Anu is shocked because Sanjay not only used her but also seduced her in bed, resulting in her getting pregnant.
 Anu had moved away from Calcutta, gave birth to Shivani, and lived there since then.

-Anu accepts Rangasamy's marriage proposal to Bhaskar in order to save herself and Shivani from Sanjay, but she fears putting Bhaskar and Aakash in danger as well and backs out in the last minute.
+Anu accepts Rangasamy's marriage proposal to Bhaskar to save herself and Shivani from Sanjay but fears putting Bhaskar and Aakash in danger and backs out at the last minute.
 She decides to move to Canada with Shivani permanently.
-Sanjay's parents intervene and request Anu to go to Kolkata with them one last time to retrieve the hard disk that has been in Anu's locker without her knowledge.
-They plead that their lives are in danger because of this.
-Anu goes to Kolkata with Sanjay to retrieve his hard disk along with Bhaskar and the kids.
-Suddenly, Sanjay's father kidnaps Aakash and Shivani and demands the hard disk from Sanjay, indicating that he has his own plans to make use of it.
-A fight ensues, and Bhaskar and Anu try to save their kids from Sanjay and his father.
-Bhaskar ends up saving everyone, and Sanjay and his father are killed.
-Anu and Shivani cancel their trip to Canada and reunite with Bhaskar and Aakash.
+Sanjay's parents intervene and request Anu to go to Kolkata with them one last time to retrieve the hard disk in Anu's locker.
+Anu goes to Kolkata with Sanjay to get his hard disk with Bhaskar and the kids.
+Suddenly, Sanjay's father kidnaps Aakash and Shivani and demands the hard disk from Sanjay, indicating that he has a purpose for it.
+A fight ensues, resulting in Bhaskar saving everyone and killing Sanjay and his father.
+Anu and Shivani cancel their Canada trip and reunite with Bhaskar and Aakash.
 Bhaskar and Anu get married.
-Few months later, Anu gets pregnant with Bhaskar.
+A few months later, Anu becomes pregnant with Bhaskar.